-In 1077, Archbishop Gebhard had the fortress built to show off the Catholic Church’s power and to protect the principality from attacks.
+In 1077, Archbishop Gebhard I of Helffenstein, had the fortress built to show off the Catholic Church’s power and to protect the principality from attacks.
 The original design was just simple central building within an enclosed courtyard with a wooden wall.

 Between 1495 and 1519 Archbishop Leonhard von Keutschach transformed the simple fortress into what we see today.
 A religious leader and the city’s last powerful feudal ruler, he needed constant protection from outside as well as from revolts from inside.
 Von Keutschach enlarged the complex and turned Hohensalzburg into one of the largest fortresses in Europe.
 He also added a lion holding a beetroot in its paws above the main entrance which is still Hohensalzburg’s symbol today.

 During its 800-year history, the castle has never been attacked or conquered.
 During peaceful times it was used as a storage depot as well as a dungeon.
 In 1617, the deposed Archbishop Wolf Dietrich von Raitenau died behind the prison walls.

 In the late 19th century, Hohensalzburg became a major tourist attraction.
 The funicular railway (Festungsbahn) was opened in 1892 and is considered one of the oldest of its kinds worldwide.